 A Domestic Valuation Survey is an independent assessment of the current market value of your property.
-It can be used for a wide range of purposes, such as for buying purposes, sale purposes, help to buy reimbursement, divorce matters, inheritance, insurance reinstatement costing, etc.
+It can be used for a wide range of purposes, such as for buying purposes, sale purposes, help to buy reimbursement, divorce matters, inheritance and insurance reinstatement costing.

 The Valuation Survey is based on the current condition of the property at the time, but does not include a report on the cause of any issues found in the property.
 Instead, it simply provides:

 - The valuer's professional opinion on the 'market value' of the property;

 - An insurance reinstatement figure for the property;

 - A list of problems that the valuer considers may affect the value of the property;